Early Career Framework

 When is the Early Career Framework rolling out?

-Participation is voluntary and participating schools will benefit from the 2-year package of development support from 2020.
-The areas involved in early rollout are:
+Participation is voluntary and participating schools will benefit from the 2-year package of development support.

 National rollout will take place from September 2021 and will involve 2 years of early career professional development for all NQTs in England.
 This will affect NQTs who will start their induction from September 2021.

 Schools who have opted in to the early rollout will still be able to complete their existing 2-year programme with their early rollout provider for those NQTs who started their induction in September 2020.

 The DfE explains that the Early Career Framework is not, and should not be used, as an assessment framework.
 Early career teachers will continue to be assessed against the Teachers’ Standards only.

 We have published another article which provides an overview of the Teachers’ Standards.

 The DfE explains, for national roll-out, it has committed to: